Developer Guide

 Implementation

-feature tells users if a certain location has a certain number of patients unwell with an illness.
+The cluster feature tells users if a certain location has a certain number of patients unwell with an illness.

 Provided an integer, location and disease as inputs, it finds unwell patients having an address with the given location as a substring, and diagnosis with the given illness as a substring, and informs the user if the number of those patients is at least that integer.